joeroe/SWAsiaNeolithicFounderCrops/README.md

 In addition to our paper above, please cite this compendium as:

-> Roe, Joe and Arranz-Otaegui, Amaia, (2021). *Compendium of R code and
+> Roe, Joe and Arranz-Otaegui, Amaia, (2022). *Compendium of R code and
 > data for ‘Revisiting the concept of the “Neolithic Founder Crops” in
 > southwest Asia’*.
-Accessed 30 Dec 2021.
+Accessed 20 Jan 2022.
 Available at
 > <https://doi.org/xxx/xxx>

 ## Licenses